 Approval is sought to visit your centre two days per week for 6 weeks, at days and times that you deem to be minimally disruptive to your centre’s operations.
 The first week would entail brief individual assessment of children’s executive function abilities, via four iPad-based games, in a single session of approximately 20-minutes.
 These games require children to exert control over their thoughts and behaviours to catch fish, sort cards and identify objects that match verbal instructions.
 Electroencephalography (EEG) will also be used to safely record children’s brain electrical activity.
 EEG is 100% safe and pain-free.
 Children will be fitted with an EEG measurement headband which will measure brain electrical activity from one location on the forehead.
 The EEG measurement headband contains a single, dry sensor that rests gently against the forehead, and an ear-clip sensor.
 The headband takes 10-30 seconds to fit.
 Children will wear this headband while they are carrying out the Executive Function tests and prior to the tests during a 6-minute resting task.
 Finally, to understand children’s typical level of physical activity, they will be asked to wear an activity monitor (known as an accelerometer) on their waist using an elastic belt for one week while at the centre and at home.
 Children will be asked to wear the monitor during the day and night, but monitors will be removed for water-based activities such as having a bath.
 The monitor is similar to a pedometer and is small, light and unobtrusive.

+For the purpose of the study centres will be randomly allocated as either a control centre or an intervention centre.

-Over the subsequent 6 weeks, we would visit your centre two times per week to either: i) deliver 2 small group active game sessions (5-8 children for 30 minutesWe are happy to negotiate times that you feel would be minimally disruptive to your centre’s operations.
+Over the subsequent 6 weeks, we would visit intervention centres two times per week to deliver 2 small group active game sessions (5-8 children for 30 minutes).
+We are happy to negotiate times that you feel would be minimally disruptive to your centre’s operations.
 Before each session, each child will be fitted with an activity monitor to record how much they move during each session.

 The active games will be age-appropriate experiences developed from our team’s background in early childhood and physical education.
 The games will challenge pre-schoolers to problem solve and exert control over their thoughts and behaviours, while moving.
 For example, the activities may target children’s memory (e.g., remembering to only collect the coloured bean-bags they have been allocated), their ability to shift focus (e.g., switching from collecting bean-bags based on their allocated colour to their allocated letter), and control their response (e.g., remembering not to move unless “Simon says”).